Inorganic Photochemistry

 Applications

-Inorganic photochemistry has a wide range of applications, including:
+Inorganic photochemistry has broad applications, including:

 Conclusion